-So although sometimes I think communication by typing is a good idea – you can think about exactly what it is you want to say and be super clear – I think you need to be really careful about how you go about doing it and try to find ways of preparing the other person for the message.
+Sometimes I think communication by typing is a good idea – you can think about exactly what it is you want to say and be super clear.
+I think you need to be really careful about how you go about doing it and try to find ways of preparing the other person for the message.
 E.G. you could send a text saying something ‘look I’m going to send you an email about ______ but please don’t rush to send a response.
 I’ve been thinking about this for a while so please take time to think about it <3.’

 Try and talk in person